m0-foundation/m-portal/README.md

 ### TTG Registrar Values Propagation

-M^0 system parameters approved by the governance are stored in `Registrar` contract on Ethereum. `HubPortal` is used to propagate system parameters to Spoke chains.
+M^0 system parameters approved by the governance are stored in `Registrar` contract on Ethereum. `HubPortal` propagates those parameters to Spoke chains.

 ## Development